artzha/breastcancer-detector/README.md

 ![network structure](https://github.com/KingArthurZ3/breastcancer-detector/blob/master/rsc/training-data.png "network_structure")

-Upon The dataset consists of 32 relevant features for each diagnoses as well as if it was malignant of benign.
+The dataset consists of 32 relevant features for each diagnoses as well as if it was malignant of benign.
 There are 569 diagnoses in this dataset, which is less information that I would like to have.

 ## Dataset Analysis